hoellwerth/myBackend/README.md

 # myBackend

-As the name's saying, this is my personal APi for my website and other utils.
+As the name's saying, this is my personal API for my website and other utils.

 ## License